Quebec Parent Sponsorship: MIFI Rules, Income Requirements, and the 2026 Moratorium

 Sponsoring parents and grandparents while living in Quebec means navigating two separate systems simultaneously.
 The federal government (IRCC) runs the lottery, issues invitations, and handles admissibility.
 The Quebec government (MIFI, the Ministère de l'Immigration, de la Francisation et de l'Intégration) handles the financial undertaking and issues the Certificate of Selection (CSQ) that is required before a federal application can be finalized.

 Both must approve before your parents can land as permanent residents.
-And as of 2025, both are running with significant restrictions.
+The federal and Quebec processes currently have separate intake restrictions.

 Quebec's immigration authority is established under the Canada-Quebec Accord, which gives the province exclusive control over the selection and financial assessment of family class immigrants settling in Quebec.
 This creates a situation that frustrates many Quebec-based sponsors: